-For patient-orientated projects where the clinical sessions undertaken will be of direct relevance to the research, applicants may request up to five years' funding and undertake up to four clinical sessions a week.
+For surgeons and fellows undertaking patient-orientated projects where the clinical sessions undertaken will be of direct relevance to the research, applicants may request to undertake up to four clinical sessions a week.

-We may allow greater flexibility on the time dedicated to non-fellowship activities (for example, those detailed above or obtaining grant support) during the second half of a fellowship.
+We may allow greater flexibility on the time dedicated to non-fellowship activities (for example, those detailed above or in relation to obtaining grant support) during the second half of a fellowship.
 Email the programme manager at fellows@mrc.ukri.org to discuss your plans.